 Organisers will have to coordinate with emergency services and other local government agencies.

-It depends – the owner / occupiers, event organisers, the security company, contractors who set out the event.
-It can be a combination.
+It depends – the venue owner/occupiers, event organisers, private security companies, contractors… it can be a combination.

 For example, security should monitor crowd control and keep a look out for problems, such as too many people funnelling in one spot.

 But they may be relying on barriers or fencing to keep crowds contained.
-This also illustrates the importance of erecting adequate fencing to avoid overcrowding in certain areas.
+This also illustrates the importance of erecting adequate fencing to avoid overcrowding in certain areas at public events.

 Large events tend to be complex.
-When something goes wrong, it is likely there would be more than one defendant who might at fault.
+When something goes wrong, there can be more than one organisation at fault.